 Many have made the mistake of publishing content randomly on their site with no purpose to how the overall site structure is being affected.
 The results are a scattered array of articles that are not organized in a way that indicates hierarchy or depth to any specific topic.

-This has led to a significant leap in the quality of content that is being displayed on the first page of results.
+This has led to a significant leap in the quality of SEO writing that is being displayed on the first page of results.
 Every search engine would like to present the best options for every given query put forth and one of the criteria that exist is whether a site can be trusted to provide quality information.